Trine University

 Private university in Angola, Indiana, U.S.

-Trine University is a private university in Angola, Indiana, and Fort Wayne, Indiana, with education centers in Detroit, Phoenix and Reston, Virginia.
+Trine University is a private university in Angola, Indiana, and Fort Wayne, Indiana, with education centers in Detroit, Phoenix, and Reston, Virginia.
 It was founded in 1884 and is accredited by the Higher Learning Commission.

 History

 "Tri-State Normal College" was established in 1884.
 For more than 120 years its name was derived from and referred to the "tri-state" area because of its location in Indiana with proximity to Michigan and Ohio.
 In 1906, the school name was shortened to "Tri-State College", and in 1975 it became "Tri-State University".

 In 2008, the school's name was changed to "Trine University" to honor alumni and significant donors, Ralph Trine and his wife Sheri.
 The dropping of the "tri-state" identifier reflected a desire to brand the school as a nationally competitive private university, not to be mistaken for state-funded or associated with businesses or organizations nationwide also using the term "tri-state".
 During the 1990s, the university opened several education centers throughout northern and central Indiana.
 Those education center programs were eventually moved to online.

 The school served its regional population, first as a teachers and engineering school with flexible evening and weekend courses and then broadening into a multidisciplinary institution with an expansion of daytime classes, an athletics program and more robust student life offerings.
 On June 1, 1963, Tri-State succeeded in achieving its initial regional accreditation.
 It has remained an accredited institution since that time, most recently extending its Level V accreditation until the next (2026) evaluation visit.
 Further, the Ketner School of Business was reaffirmed by the Accreditation Council for Business Schools and Programs (ACBSP) on February 26, 2019.

-In 2002 the school joined the Michigan Intercollegiate Athletic Association (MIAA), and, coinciding with the opening of the $650,000 Ketner Sports Complex, Tri-State attained NCAA Division III provisional membership.
+In 2002, the school joined the Michigan Intercollegiate Athletic Association (MIAA), and, coinciding with the opening of the $650,000 Ketner Sports Complex, Tri-State attained NCAA Division III provisional membership.

-Already with over 100 years of teaching engineering courses, in 2005 the university graduated its first class of Master of Science in Engineering Technology students.
+After teaching undergraduate engineering courses for over 100 years, the university graduated its first class of Master of Science in Engineering Technology students in 2005.